simonewebdesign/simonewebdesign/source/_posts/2014-12-01-making-a-game-from-scratch-in-html5.md

 ## How to make Pong in HTML5 canvas

 Pong, at it's core, is an extremely simple game.
 That's why it's a good one to begin with if you have just started learning game design basics.
-Of course you could start with <a href="//www.gamefromscratch.com/post/2013/08/01/Just-starting-out-what-games-should-I-make.aspx" rel="external nofollow">many other games</a>, but if you are looking for something relatively simple to build, Pong really is one of the simplest games ever made.
+Of course you could start with <a href="//www.gamefromscratch.com/post/2013/08/01/Just-starting-out-what-games-should-I-make.aspx" rel="external">many other games</a>, but if you are looking for something relatively simple to build, Pong really is one of the simplest games ever made.

 <abbr title="As far as I know">AFAIK</abbr>, there are at least two ways of doing it: I personally call them the *"simple way"* and the *"hard way"*.
 I did both, but first let's explore the simple one.